 Right now in the Ark...

-The second round of Spring baiting is now nearly completed.
-Trap catches, and monitoring results, suggested another season of high rat numbers was developing, but bait uptake is generally low.
+The Spring/Summer baiting is now completed.
+Trap catches, and monitoring results, suggested another season of high rat numbers was developing, but bait uptake was unexceptional.
 Perhaps this is because, unlike 2014, there is not a heavy rimu fruiting to supercharge the general effect of the warm winter.
 Also cause for optimism that predator control will be maintained is that we now have a more dense grid of bait stations.

 The walk through surveys are now complete.
 The team will do some follow up work at certain sites and there is also still some acoustic recorder analysis to do.